Skip to content

 This option can be used to consider only the mass range where both the experimental and library spectra exhibit m/z signals.
 All other signals are ignored during the matching.
 For example, if query and library scans were acquired with different methods, e.g., mass range, fragmentation energy or mode, it can be helpful to crop the spectra to their overlapping m/z range (+ m/z tolerance).
 This is done by using the maximum m/z range where both spectra contain signals.
 However, this tends to return more false positive matches.
 Therefore, we recommend extra curation of the matching results when this option is enabled.

-Robin Schmid, corinnabrungs, corinnabrungs, omokshyna
+Ansgar Korf, Robin Schmid, Steffen Heuckeroth, corinnabrungs, corinnabrungs, omokshyna